Scythadel/Syllabuss-Website/README.md

 # Syllabuss-Website
-Website to help students studying in our University plan their studies/career
+Website to help students studying in the University of Helsinki plan their studies/career